CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Glossary/p-t.md

 ### SSL

-Secure Sockets Layers (SSL) is the technology that keeps an internet connection secure via the encryption of data in transit.
+Secure Sockets Layer (SSL) is the technology that keeps an internet connection secure via the encryption of data in transit.

 ### String